Menadione

 Menadione is a natural organic compound with the formula C6H4(CO)2C2H(CH3).
 It is an analog of 1,4-naphthoquinone with a methyl group in the 2-position.
 It is sometimes called vitamin K3.
 Use is allowed as a nutritional supplement in animal feed because of its vitamin K activity.

 Biochemistry

-Menadione is converted to vitamin K2 (specifically, MK-4) by the prenyltransferase action of vertebrate UBIAD1.
-This reaction requires the hydroquinone (reduced) form of K3, menadiol, produced by an unidentified enzyme.
+Menadione is converted to vitamin K2 (specifically, MK-4) by the prenyltransferase action of vertebrate protein UBIAD1.
+This reaction requires the hydroquinone (reduced) form of K3, menadiol, produced by NQO1.

 Menadione is also a circulating form of vitamin K, produced in small amounts (1–5%) after intestinal absorption of K1 and K2.
 This circulation explains the uneven tissue distribution of MK-4, especially since menadione can penetrate the blood–brain barrier.
 The cleavage enzyme is yet to be identified.
+As K3 is known to be toxic in large amounts, researchers speculate that the cleavage process is closely regulated.

 Terminology

 The compound is variously known as vitamin K3 and provitamin K3.
-Proponents of the latter name generally argue that the compound is not a real vitamin due to its artificial status (prior to its identification as a circulating intermediate) and its lack of a 3-methyl side chain preventing it from exert all the functions of the K vitamins.
+Proponents of the latter name generally argue that the compound is not a real vitamin due to its artificial status (prior to its identification as a circulating intermediate) and its lack of a 3-methyl side chain preventing it from exerting all the functions (specifically, it cannot act as a cofactor for GGCX in vitro) of the K vitamins.

+Derivatives

+The following are more water-soluble derivatives of menadione.
+They are also included in the term "vitamin K3":